wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.2.5 =
+Upgrade now for very important conflict with Minify bug fix.

 = 1.2.4 =
 Upgrade now for great new 'Help' feature - links from each admin page straight to that section of the docs.
 Plus 2 SSL Bug Fixes.